WFRW (FM)

 WFRW (93.7 MHz) is an FM radio station broadcasting in the Middle Tennessee area.
 WFRW is licensed to Kingston Springs, with the station serving the Nashville metropolitan area.

 The station is currently owned by Family Radio.
-The station broadcasts a Reformed Christian Calvinist teaching and hymns format featuring teaching by John MacArthur, R.C.
-Sproul and others as well as music from artists such as Sovereign Grace Music, Keith & Kristyn Getty, and CityAlight.
+The station broadcasts a Calvinist teaching and hymns format.

 History

 WFFI was previously operated under the callsign WYYB, and was a simulcast of WRLG (Now WAIV-FM), which broadcast the active rock format under "Thunder 94", the AAA format under "The Phoenix", and was briefly a simulcast of WRLT.
 Prior to this, it was briefly the FM affiliate of WDKN, a community-oriented station in Dickson, Tennessee, to which it was originally licensed.

 Shortly before the sale to Salem Media Group, WYYB began simulcasting then-sister station WRLT.
 WYYB along with WRLG would be sold to Salem Media on August 14, 2002, and would switch to the Contemporary Christian format branded as "The Fish" the next day on August 15, and would change its callsign to WFFI.